 The concept of agility also describes the individual’s ability to handle negative emotions with self-acceptance, clairvoyance and an open mind.

-It is not about ignoring difficult thoughts and feelings, but about being able to
+It is not about ignoring difficult thoughts and feelings, but about being able to recognise them from different perspectives, and then moving past them (David, 2016).

 Developing one’s agility and becoming a stronger version of oneself is something leaders of the largest companies in the world must frequently do.
 You too can access yours.
-Everyone’s brains
+Everyone’s brains have neuroplasticity.
+That is, we can develop our brains and ourselves throughout life when we are motivated.

 It is not essential for everything and everyone to be agile.
 However, anything that requires significant changes in a short amount of time, require an agile approach.
 Agile executives can create great results in a short period of time.
 This not only applies to financial results, but also to creating long-term value for organisations, societies and people.
 This even applies to everyday life between people and things that change continuously.